Sant Longowal Institute of Engineering and Technology: Health Center

 The Health Center has been established in the institute premises, in a covered area of approx. 400 m2, with a capacity of four beds.
 It provides day to day medical facilities at primary level to the students, staff and faculty.
 For general awareness, the Health Center organizes various seminars/camps with the help of District Health Department.

 Clubs and student forums

-SLIET has various clubs like SSDC (SLIET Software Development Club),SVIESA, InternWell, Happy club, Team Mavericks, Endeavour, IIChE SLIET-Student Chapter etc. which span a range of interests among students.
+SLIET has various clubs like SSDC (SLIET Software Development Club), HSSC, SVIESA, InternWell, Happy club, Team Mavericks, Endeavour, Hacktakers, IIChE SLIET-Student Chapter, Standard Club etc. which span a range of interests among students.
 The clubs come under the purview of the Dean (Student-Faculty Welfare).
-Each club is represented by a coordinator who coordinates the activities of their respective club.
+Each club is represented by the faculty advisor and student coordinator who coordinates the activities of their respective club.

 Hostels

 There are 14 hostels (10 boys and 4 girls).
 The hostels are named after Indian scientists.

 Ranking

-Sant Longowal Institute of Engineering and Technology was ranked 178 among engineering colleges in India by the National Institutional Ranking Framework (NIRF) in 2022.
+Sant Longowal Institute of Engineering and Technology was ranked 76 among Engineering Colleges in India and ranked 85 among all Universities in India by the National Institutional Ranking Framework (NIRF) in 2024 and it was 56 in 2016.